 We deliver a range of activities to promote self-esteem, co-operation, emotional intelligence and a sense of belonging and connection.

-Nes Bear, Founding Director, Forest School Leader and Yoga & Yogic Mindfulness Teacher
+Nes Bear, Founding Director, Forest School Leader, Mountain Leader and Yoga & Yogic Mindfulness Teacher

 Nes Bear is a qualified Yoga Teacher, Level 3 Forest School Practitioner, Mountain Leader, Primary School Teacher with QTS, BA (Hons) Youth and Community Work, John Muir Award Leader, Relax and Renew® teacher and First Aider.